-This upcoming webinar will review the effects of the 2021 heat dome in BC and examine how individuals and communities can mobilize to improve our preparedness to respond and adapt to extreme heat events and protect those most susceptible during extreme hot weather.
+This webinar reviews the effects of the 2021 heat dome in BC and highlights how individuals and communities can mobilize to improve preparedness for similar events in the future.
+An overview is also provided on how best to protect those most susceptible to extreme heat.

 This peer-reviewed article describes several accessible and sustainable interventions to reduce the risks of extreme heat and explores the barriers and opportunities for the implementation of these solutions in settings such as long-term care homes, workplaces, schools and mass gatherings.

-This mapping tool allows users to zoom in on their region of interest and observe how climate change is predicted to affect the average number of very hot days (days over 30C) in a year, both in the near term (2021-2050) and in the long term (2051-2080).
+This mapping tool allows users to zoom in on their region of interest and observe how climate change is predicted to affect the average number of very hot days (days over 30C) in a year, both in the near (2021-2050) and long term (2051-2080).

 - Extreme Heat can be a Killer (NCCEH, 2018)